 If the marriage upon which your conditional permanent resident status was obtained has been terminated, submit a copy of the final divorce decree or other document terminating or annulling the marriage with your petition, along with evidence of the qualifying relationship.
-If you are legally separated and/or have filed for divorce or annulment from the spouse upon which your conditional permanent resident status was obtained, USCIS will require you to provide proof that the marriage was terminated.
+If you are requesting a waiver of the joint filing requirement on this basis but you or your conditional permanent resident parent are legally separated and/or have filed for divorce or annulment from the spouse upon which your conditional permanent resident status was obtained, USCIS will issue a Request for Evidence to require you to provide proof that the marriage was terminated.